 A fellow named Emanuel Schikaneder built the original theatre in 1801 (more on him later).

-A chequered history then followed, with an ever-changing repertoire of musical and theatrical styles and genres, occasional periods of disuse, periods of great popularity (like today), and various rebuilds, refits and refurbishments.
+A chequered history then followed, with an ever-changing repertoire of musical and theatrical styles and genres, occasional phases of disuse, periods of great popularity (like today), and various rebuilds, refits and refurbishments.

-The Staatsoper even moved in here for a while while its own house was rebuilt post WWII.
-Afterwards, the Theater an der Wien slowly morphed into a successful venue for musicals before reopening as a dedicated opera house in 2006.
+The Theater an der Wien then slowly morphed into a successful venue for musicals before reopening as a dedicated opera house in 2006.

 In its modern guise, the house has built an excellent reputation and become a significant player on the global opera scene.